-Four years ago, I was wrestling with profile pictures in Office 365.
-In a post, I discussed how the profile image can surface in many applications in Office 365 and that it can be inconsistent between those applications.
+Four years ago, I was wrestling with profile pictures in Microsoft 365.
+In a post, I discussed how the profile image can surface in many applications in Microsoft 365 and that it can be inconsistent between those applications.

 - Download the profile pictures from Jive.
 Our migration utilities take care of this for us.